Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 4. Disciplinary Sanctions

 1. Disciplinary sanctions for Non-Academic Misconduct may be imposed upon a student or student organization for an infraction of the Student Conduct Code.
-The AVP for Student Conduct and Title IX or their designee or a Student Conduct Hearing Panel may issue discretionary sanctions that are directly related to the violation or conduct, and to enlarge or modify sanctions to meet particular circumstances in any given case.
+The Title IX Coordinator or their designee or a Student Conduct Hearing Panel may issue discretionary sanctions that are directly related to the violation or conduct, and to enlarge or modify sanctions to meet particular circumstances in any given case.

 2. The following is a non-exhaustive list of possible disciplinary sanctions which may be imposed upon a student or student organization for an infraction of the Student Conduct Code.